dev4press/debugpress/readme.txt

 To enable WordPress debug mode via `wp-config.php`, check out the article here: [WordPress Setup](https://debug.press/documentation/wordpress-setup/).

 == Changelog ==
+= 2.2 (2023.02.01) =
+* New: Updated some system requirements
+* Edit: Various improvements to some panels display conditions
+* Fix: Several more issues related to changes in PHP 8.1 and 8.2

 = 2.1 (2022.12.30) =
 * New: Tested with PHP 8.2 and WordPress 6.1
 * New: Query panel shows current post and metadata for that post